Multilayer switch: Layer 4–7 switch, web switch, or content switch

-Layer 4 load balancer
+Layer-4 load balancer

 The router operates on the transport layer and makes decisions on where to send the packets.
 Modern load balancing routers can use different rules to make decisions on where to route traffic.
 This can be based on least load, or fastest response times, or simply balancing requests out to multiple destinations providing the same services.
 This is also a redundancy method, so if one machine is not up, the router will not send traffic to it.

 The router may also have NAT capability with port and transaction awareness and performs a form of port translation for sending incoming packets to one or more machines that are hidden behind a single IP address.

 Layer 7

 Layer-7 switches may distribute the load based on uniform resource locators (URLs), or by using some installation-specific technique to recognize application-level transactions.
-A layer-7 switch may include a web cache and participate in a CDN.
+A layer-7 switch may include a web cache and participate in a content-distribution network (CDN).